Page last reviewed and updated: August 12, 2020

-The following Philadelphia, PA murder and homicide law library is brought to you by the Philadelphia criminal defense lawyers at Nenner & Namerow, P.C.
-These articles address topics, from how defendants can choose the best criminal defense lawyers for their cases, to defenses individuals present in criminal murder trials.
+The following Philadelphia, PA murder and homicide criminal law library is brought to you by the Nenner Law Firm These articles address legal topics, such as how to pick the best criminal defense lawyer and best defenses individuals can present in criminal murder cases.
 This legal library is for information only and is not a substitute for legal advice.
 If you have questions about a PA criminal case, it is best to consult with an experienced Philadelphia criminal lawyer.

-David Nenner has a wealth of experience and was recently selected to the 2016 PA Super Lawyers list as a “Top Rated Philadelphia Criminal Defense Lawyer in Philadelphia, PA.”
+David Nenner has a wealth of experience and is rated as a “Top Rated Philadelphia Criminal Defense Lawyer in Philadelphia, PA” by Super Lawyers magazine.
 Mr. Nenner always offers FREE initial consultations.
 215.564.0644

 When juveniles are accused of murder, they face serious consequences.
 Just because the defendants are juveniles does not mean that the case will be handled by the juvenile system.
 In Pennsylvania, criminal courts maintain jurisdiction for all murder cases regardless of the age of the defendant.
 The juvenile defendant may file a motion to transfer the case to juvenile court, but it is not guaranteed.
 Pennsylvania criminal courts will consider the evidence presented, by a preponderance of the evidence, that transferring the case to the juvenile system will serve the public interest.

 In criminal cases, defendants do not have to prove their innocence.
 Rather, the burden of proof rests with the prosecution to prove the defendants’ guilt.
 Therefore, defendants are presumed innocent until proven guilty, and they do not have to provide evidence that they are innocent.

-Self-Defense in Murder Cases
+Self Defense in Murder Cases

 Consider the following: a defendant is on trial in Philadelphia for murdering her ex-boyfriend.
 On the night of the murder, the defendant’s ex-boyfriend went to the defendant’s house and attacked her.
 The defendant tried to get away but could not, and she finally was able to grab a knife in the kitchen to defend herself.
 A struggle ensued and the ex-boyfriend was stabbed as a result.

-Alibi Defense in Murder Cases
+The Alibi Defense in Murder Cases